afallahi/reactnd-project-myreads-starter/README.md

 * Add Routeing
 * Refactor the starter code for better readability and easier to work with down the road. refactored both BookList and BookSearch pages.
 * Get Book data `https://reactnd-books-api.udacity.com/books`
+* Show static books in BookList and Search pages